Thewbi/riscv_openocd_jtag_mock/README.md

 riscv32-unknown-elf-elf2hex --bit-width 32 --input example.elf --output example.hex
 ```

-Load hex file with openocd into the target.
+upload / Load hex file with openocd into the target.
+The <offset> can be used to load all the hex file sections to their original addresses plus the offset value.
+To just use the original addresses, specify an offset of 0x00000000.
+The original addresses are either specified by parameters to gcc or by using a linker and a linker-script
+which defines which section to place where.

 ```
+load_image <path_to_ihex_file> <offset> <format>
 load_image create_binary_example/example.hex 0x00000000 ihex
 ```

 Write a single memory cell
 ```